On Pareto-Optimal Estimation-Information Performance Limits of MIMO Integrated Sensing and Communications Systems: System Model

 \subsubsection{Sensing}

-The objective of sensing for an ISAC system is to estimate the wireless sensing channel $\g$, which is a function of parameters of interest, and the sensing metric is the channel estimation mean square error.
+The objective of sensing for an ISAC system is to estimate the sensing channel $\G$, which depends on parameters of interest (e.g., distance, Doppler, etc.).
+These parameters can be extracted from $\G$'s estimates employing well-designed signal processing algorithms \cite{LiuF-CRB-TSP}.
+Equivalently, the sensing model \eqref{eqn:sensing_model_coherent} can be rewritten as

-The transmitted waveform $\X$ (or $\XX$) is random in order to convey information.
-In this regard, this paper treats $\X$ (or $\XX$) as a nuisance parameter \cite[Chapter 10.7]{kay1993fundamentals}, evaluates the sensing performance for each $\X=\Xr$ (or $\XX=\XXr$), and takes expectation over the distribution of $\X$ (or $\XX$).
-Conditioned on $\XXr$, the joint distribution between $\g$ and $\s$ is given by